naichilab/learning-csharp-with-unity/PITCHME.md

 using System.Collections.Generic;
 using UnityEngine;

-public class maru : MonoBehaviour {
+public class MyMonoBehaviour : MonoBehaviour {

 	// Use this for initialization
 	void Start () {